 It is not unusual to have some nausea or even vomiting after surgery.
 This is secondary to your reaction to the anesthesia and pain medications.
 If this has been a significant problem in the past, please inform the anesthesia team and us so that steps to minimize this can be taken.
 This cannot always be eliminated.
 Usually it does pass over 24 hours and hospitalization is not required.
 Occasionally specific medication must be provided either by mouth if you can tolerate this, by suppository or by injection.
 Small amounts of liquid should be given frequently.
 If this becomes a significant problem please let us know immediately.
 Stopping the pain medications may help this.

 Postoperative appointments are usually scheduled prior to but may be scheduled after surgery.
 If scheduled prior to surgery they must occasionally be changed because of your individual needs.
 However, an appointment should be arranged by the working day after surgery.
 Postoperative appointments may be in person or via Telehealth depending on the procedure performed and individual needs of the patient.
 Therefore if there is any doubt, please call.
 You may be asked to bring splints that were used prior to surgery, if in doubt please ask or bring them.
 Some procedure will have sutures that have to be removed but other will not because absorbable sutures are used.
 This will vary with the procedure and patient factors.

 If you have any questions or concerns, please call the office.
-A physician is available 24 hours a day for emergent problems.
+For emergencies a physician is available 24 hours a day .
 The Hand Center physicians can not return calls to phone numbers which will not accept blocked numbers.
 Therefore, if you want a return call from your physician, please allow your phone to accept blocked numbers.
 Increasing pain, numbness, tingling, excessive swelling and fever are all reasons to call emergently.
 For non-emergent problems and medications refills, please call during working hours.
 Medication including narcotic prescriptions will not be renewed during non-working hours or weekends, so please plan accordingly.

 Hopefully this will make your recovery from surgery smooth.